30% tax ruling

 HOW TO APPLY FOR THE 30% TAX RULING?

+Our advisors know exactly how to help you with all your questions about the 30% tax ruling.
 Broadstreet is specialized in providing financial services for expats.
-Our advisors know exactly how to help you with all your questions about the 30% tax ruling.
-Our tax experts will be happy to take care of the complete application process for you from our easy to reach office in Central Amsterdam.
+Our tax experts will be happy to take care of the complete application process for you from our easy to reach office in Central Amsterdam or in an online meeting.

 DURATION OF THE 30% RULING